Expertise: Federal budget policy, discretionary spending, economics

-Scott Lilly is a Senior Fellow at American Progress who writes and researches in a wide range of areas including governance, federal budgeting, national security, and the economy.
-He joined the Center in March of 2004 after 31 years of service with the United States Congress.
+Scott Lilly is a senior fellow at American Progress who writes and researches in a wide range of areas including governance, federal budgeting, national security, and the economy.
+He joined American Progress in March of 2004 after 31 years of service with the United States Congress.
 He served as clerk and staff director of the House Appropriations Committee, minority staff director of that Committee, executive director of the House Democratic Study Group, executive director of the Joint Economic Committee, and chief of staff in the Office of Congressman David Obey (D-WI).

 Prior to his service with the Congress, Lilly served as director of campaign services for the Democratic National Committee, central states coordinator in the McGovern Presidential Campaign, and as a bill drafter for the Missouri legislature.

 He served two years in the U.S. Army and is a graduate of Westminster College in Fulton, MO.
 He is also an adjunct professor in the Public Policy Institute at Georgetown University.